rock-core/tools-roby/roby/tutorial/events.md

 ```

 The event handler's block gets an argument which is the actual event (the
-instance of {rdoc_class: Event}).
+instance of `Event`).
 See the API documentation for what you can
 get out of it.

 Let's try to emit it.
 The event _emission_ says "the event happened just now".